The DOKOH Journal

 Join the Private Waitlist

-If you have searched "best formal shoes for men in India" recently, you will have found the same recycled lists: a few domestic brands, Clarks, Red Tape, Hush Puppies, and perhaps one or two international imports at prices most professionals find difficult to justify.
+If you have searched for the best formal shoes for men in India recently, you will have found the same recycled lists.
 The guides are not wrong exactly — but they are incomplete.
 They tell you what exists.
 They do not tell you what is worth buying, why most of it will disappoint you within a year, or what to actually look for.

 This is that guide.